icons / menu

 The JYNNEOS vaccine is a two-dose vaccine.
 There needs to be a minimum of 28 days or four weeks between doses.

-Vaccination is highly effective, and a person will start to build protection in the days and weeks after their first dose, but it takes two weeks for someone to reach their highest level of protection following each dose.
+A person will start to build protection in the days and weeks after their first dose, but it takes two weeks for someone to reach their highest level of protection following each dose.

 The JYNNEOS vaccine is safe to use in people who are immunocompromised.